ENJOYING THIS THEODORE WIRTH CHALET INTO THE EVENING LIGHT

 ABOUT THEADORE WIRTH CHALET FOR WEDDINGS

-Theodore Wirth park is part of the Minneapolis parks system, and (in my opinion) the classiest building they have for weddings and events.
+Theodore Wirth park is part of the Minneapolis parks system, and (in my opinion) among the classiest buildings weddings and events in a park setting.
 It has large timber beams and an overall lodge feel, and the fireplace is a perfect backdrop for ceremonies and dancing.

 The lower level houses the equipment for the public golf course that surrounds the chalet, so there are occasional golf carts whizzing by the paths.